GoAbroad

 Ready to Learn More?

 Volunteer at one of the most exciting destinations in Africa!
 The Greater Kruger National Park is a protected landscape that hosts a mega population of over 2000 lions and the largest and most important population of rhinos in Africa.
-Conserving Africa’s carnivores and mega-herbivores requires a lot of space, and the Kruger has joined with national parks in Mozambique, Zimbabwe, and several private reserves to form the Great Limpopo Transfrontier Conservation Area—the third largest protected area in Africa, managed by the Peace Parks Foundation.
+Conserving Africa’s carnivores and mega-herbivores requires a lot of space, and the Kruger has joined with national parks across Africa to form the Great Limpopo Transfrontier Conservation Area—the third largest protected area in Africa, managed by the Peace Parks Foundation.
 You will directly help support large and diverse ecosystem conservation.
 There’s also a lot of diversity in your activities!
 In the morning, you may assist an expert team in ecological monitoring and tracking animals on foot.
-And, when the sun goe...
+You'll learn bush skills from a fully FGASA-trained anti-poac...

 Related Programs